Bluetooth-Compose/Bluetooth-Compose/README.md

 Here's the ground-breaking shift:

-- Existing Bluetooth Devices can be retrofitted with Bluetooth-Compose capability by importing an associated [device name].bcodpkg Bluetooth-Compose-On-Demand Package
+- Existing Bluetooth Devices can be retrofitted with Bluetooth-Compose capability by importing an associated [device name].bcodpkg Bluetooth-Compose-On-Demand Package, that is especially created for it.
 - New Bluetooth Devices can be built that would deliver the same artefacts to you, directly from the device itself, using Bluetooth Extended Advertising.

 ### So let's get down to basics.